Mohammed-Nabil99/HomzmartApp-TestAutomation/README.md

     ```bash
     git clone https://github.com/Mohammed-Nabil99/HomzmartApp-TestAutomation.git
     ```
+2. run appium desktop

+3. run android studio in case of not using real device

-2. Navigate to the project directory using IntelliJ and open file: SmokeTest.xml then run the file and you will see the test cases begin to run
+4. Navigate to the project directory using IntelliJ and open file: SmokeTest.xml then run the file and you will see the test cases begin to run

-3. After execution, the report will be generated under the `/test-output`
+5. After execution, the report will be generated under the `/test-output`